Tauromachian/mgrid/README.md

 ## Default breakpoints

-If you have used before most styles libraries you must be used so far to breakpoints.
+If you have used before most styles libraries you must be used to breakpoints.
 These are the default breakpoints of this library.

 xs: >= 0px
 sm: >= 576px